diogotcorreia/master-thesis/docs/proposal/proposal.typ

 // TODO cite silent spring/ghunter
-The LangSec group at KTH, of which Prof. Musard is part of, has been working on Prototype Pollution in JavaScript @silent-spring @ghunter, as well as static and dynamic code analysis.
+The LangSec group at KTH, of which Prof. Musard is part of, has been working on prototype pollution in JavaScript @silent-spring @ghunter, as well as static and dynamic code analysis.
 This expertise is directly transferable to the problem at hands, due to the similarities between the two vulnerabilities.